Pediatric Symptom Checklist (PSC)

 The PSC is one of the most widely used screening tools for this purpose.
 It is an easy-to-use tool that is broadly valid and reliable.
 The PSC helps meet a growing array of therapeutic, research and administrative assessment needs in a wide range of clinical, educational and public health settings.

 Download Pediatric Symptom Checklist (PSC) forms below.
-Please review our Scoring Instructions before using the PSC in a home, school or healthcare setting.
+Please review the scoring instructions section below before using the PSC in a home, school or healthcare setting.
 Contact us if you have any trouble with these forms.

 - PSC English

 - PSC Spanish*

 - PSC-33 Spanish (Chilean version)

 - PSC Arabic*